 Each issue of Montessori Life depends on the contributions of individuals like you.
-Whether you submit an article, a letter to the editors, your Montessori research, a note about something funny that happened in your school or home, or a photo, your contribution is vital.
+Whether you submit an article, a news blurb about your member school or affiliated teacher education program, a letter to the editors, a note about something funny that happened in your school or home, or a photo, your contribution is vital.

 All submissions must be made electronically, in accordance with the following guidelines.
 If you have you have a question about submitting to Montessori Life that is not answered below, contact editors Kathy Carey and/or Carey Jones.